-Spindrift contacted the California Native American Heritage Commission (NAHC) on 26 March 2018 to request a search of the Sacred Lands File for the Project APE.
-In a letter dated 27 March 2018, the NAHC said the search indicated a search of the Sacred Lands File was completed for the Project APE with negative results.
-The NAHC also provided a list of individuals and organizations in the Native American community that may be able to provide information about unrecorded sites in the project vicinity (Attachment B).
+Spindrift contacted the California Native American Heritage Commission (NAHC) on 8 October 2018 to request a search of the Sacred Lands File for the Project APE.
+In a letter dated 26 October 2018, the NAHC said a search of the SLF was completed for the project with negative results.
+The NAHC also provided a list of individuals and organizations in the Native American community that may be able to provide information about unrecorded sites in the project vicinity (Appendix B).

-Spindrift contacted all persons and organizations on the NAHC contact list by email or fax on 5 April 2018 or certified mail on 6 April 2018, to request information on unrecorded cultural resources that may exist within the current Project APE, or to inquire about any concerns regarding sacred sites or traditional cultural properties in the vicinity that might be affected by the proposed action.
-A complete record is provided in Appendix B.
+Spindrift contacted all persons and organizations on the NAHC contact list on 3 November 2018 by email, and on 13 December 2018 by fax or certified mail.
+Spindrift requested information about unrecorded cultural resources that may exist within the current Project APE, and inquired about any concerns regarding sacred sites or traditional cultural properties in the vicinity that might be affected by the proposed action.
+A complete correspondence record is provided in Appendix B.